-The Governor's Office of Management and Budget (GOMB) in collaboration with the Illinois Department of Financial and Professional Regulation (IDFPR), in compliance with the requirements set forth in the Illinois Regulatory Sunset Act (5 ILCS 80), has conducted a review of the Illinois Medical Practice Act of 1987 (225 ILCS 60), which is scheduled to sunset on January 1, 2020.
+The Governor's Office of Management and Budget (GOMB) in collaboration with the Illinois Department of Financial and Professional Regulation (IDFPR), in compliance with the requirements set forth in the Illinois Regulatory Sunset Act (5 ILCS 80), has conducted a review of the Illinois Medical Practice Act of 1987 (225 ILCS 60).
+Public Act 101-639 extended this sunset until January 1, 2022 due to COVID-19.
 The following recommendation is pursuant to this review: